tylerlong/manate/README.md

 Pronounced like "many-it" and short for "manage state". manate lets you handle state with ease across both frontend and backend.

-## Version 2.x

-This is the branch for version 2.x.
-It is a complete rewrite of [1.x](https://github.com/tylerlong/manate/tree/1.x).

 ## Why choose manate?

 - Effortless to use: No complex syntax – your state is just a JavaScript object.